 4. Use A Funnel As A Cherry Pitter

-Even the most avid eaters of cherries don’t need a special cherry pitting tool.
-A small funnel will do the job just fine!
+Even the most avid eaters of cherries don’t need a special cherry pitting tool, because a small funnel does the job just fine!
 Place the funnel upside-down, put a cherry on the small opening, and push.
 The pit will stay in place, and you can enjoy your cherries pit-free.

 5. Use A Waffle Iron As A Quesadilla Maker

-Even though waffle makers seems like a “uni-tasker” kitchen tool, they’re actually really versatile!
+Even though waffle makers seem like a “uni-tasker” kitchen tool, they’re quite versatile!
 You can use a waffle iron to make delicious quesadillas, paninis, and more.
 (Check out the post below for even more things you can make in a waffle maker!)

 Related: 15 Surprising Foods You Can Make In Your Waffle Maker